“Oh, I would love to live in an ugly house!” said no homeowner ever.

 Assuming you’re sold to home renovation loans, here’s what you should know before you approach a bank for one.

-Here are the eligibility criteria to apply for a home renovation loan with any of the three banks:
+Here are the eligibility criteria to apply with any of the three banks:

 As mentioned above, a home renovation loan has strict regulations on what it can be used for.
 Here are the things you can use the loan for: